 Participating in the IVRP requires one to provide sufficient financial support documents that cover the minimum amount time that will be spent in the program, including fees and living expenses.
 Per Exchange Visitor regulations, at least 51% of the funding support documents must come from a scholarship, fellowship, or a grant/award from the student's home university, a government or nongovernment agency or other organization.
 The rest (49%) can come from personal or family funds.
 Please be advised that visiting researchers must pay their own interpreting fees.
 Also, the University will charge an admission/application fee of $200 beginning in 2015.

 All financial documents provided must be in English or translated into English.
-(See the application packet for a guide.)
+(See the application form for a guide.)